15 Fascinating Facts About Dictionaries That Will Make You Want to Pick One Up

 The word with the most meanings

 You might be surprised to learn what the most “complicated” word in English is—that is, the word with the largest number of separate definitions.
 And, well, there actually are a couple of answers.
 The current winner is technically “set,” and it’s held the title since 1989.
 In that edition of the Oxford English Dictionary, the word had…wait for it…430 separate definitions.
-This amounted to a total of 60,000 words to explain one!
-But in the next (print) edition of the OED, due out in 2037, there will be a new champion.
+But in the next (print) edition of the OED, due out in 2037, there will be a new most complicated word in English, and a new champ.
 According to the editors, the word “run” has now amassed 645 separate meanings…for the verb form alone!
 It’s amazing to think that a three-letter word can carry so much meaning.
-These are the funniest words added to the dictionary this decade!

 The longest word… is a joke

 Move over, antidisestablishmentarianism!
 The longest English word that generally appears in dictionaries is “pneumonoultramicroscopicsilicovolcanoconiosis,” the name of a lung disease.
 It has forty-five letters.
 According to Lexico, this word was actually created to poke fun at long, overly technical medical terms.
 But the mastermind behind the word hadn’t seen anything yet.
-Another, much longer word is actually considered the longest in English—and it’s another scientific term.
-It’s the name for a protein nicknamed “titin,” and it has a whopping 189,819 letters!
-It would take a full 12 pages to write them all out, so, understandably, dictionaries choose to omit it.
+Another, much longer word is actually considered the longest in English with 189,819 letters—and it’s another scientific term.
+It’s the name for a protein nicknamed “titin.”
+It would take a full 12 pages to write each letter out, so, understandably, dictionaries choose to omit it.

 Less-long longest words